PySimpleGUI/PySimpleGUI/readme.md

        auto_close_duration - Duration in seconds before form closes icon - .ICO file that will appear on the Task Bar and end of Title Bar

+#### Window Location
+PySimpleGUI computes the exact center of your window and centers the window on the screen.
+If you want to locate your window elsewhere, such as the system default of (0,0), if you have 2 ways of doing this.
+The first is when the form is created.
+Use the `location` parameter to set where the window.
+The second way of doing this is to use the `SetOptions` call which will set the default window location for all windows in the future.

 #### Sizes
 Note several variables that deal with "size".
 Element sizes are measured in characters.
 A Text Element with a size of 20,1 has a size of 20 characters wide by 1 character tall.